diamond2016/Lisp_interpreter/README.md

 **versions**
 - tag 0.3 contains a simple parser for numeric expressions
-- tag 0.7 contains evalution for parser of tag 0.3
+- tag 0.7 contains evalution for parser of tag 0.3.
+It contais a modified grammar which has operator as first element